-The Engineering Department at Lewis School Pengam offers learners some of the most up to date equipment and facilities available to meet the needs of the current and emerging curriculum.
-We build and prepare learners for the ever changing world of Technology.
-We currently have two dedicated Engineering workshops, one Resistant Materials workshop, a large Food room, Textiles and Graphics room and a Computer Numerically Controlled Machine and 3D printing room.
-All this is supported with a dedicate IT Facility housing 25 PC’s running the latest Computer Aided Design software with interactive projector facilities in all rooms.
+Design & Technology at Lewis School Pengam has some of the most up to date equipment to allow all students to meet the needs of the National Curriculum.
+With two Engineering workshops, one Resistant Materials workshop, a large Food room, Textiles room and a Computer Controlled Machine room, all supported with a dedicate IT Facility housing 22 PC’s.

-At KS5 students are given the opportunity to follow the Vocational route and take the BTEC 1.3 National Subsidiary Diploma.
+At KS5 students are given the opportunity to follow the Vocational route and take the BTEC 1.3 National Subsidiary Diploma in Engineering.
 A number of students will also have the opportunity to work in partnership with a local company as part of the Engineering Education Scheme in Wales.
 The school also forms part of the consortium with Ystrad Mynach College to offer BTEC 1.3 Subsidiary Diploma in Hospitality.

 You can adjust all of your cookie settings by navigating the tabs on the left hand side.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.